imbushuo/mac-precision-touchpad/README.md

 ## For developers

 - SPI/T2 version is kernel-mode driver, using KMDF Framework v1.23.
 Bluetooth driver uses KMDF Framework 1.15.
-Windows 10 Driver Development Kit Version 2004 is required for development and testing.
+Windows 10 Driver Development Kit Version 2004 or higher is required for development and testing.
 - USB version is a user-mode driver, using UMDF Framework v2.15.
-Windows 10 Driver Development Kit Version 2004 is required for development and testing.
+Windows 10 Driver Development Kit Version 2004 or higher is required for development and testing.
+- `ReleaseSigned` configuration is reserved for production build only, and it will be rendered as unsigned if you attempt to build using that configuration.
+(Historically it's signed, but due to EV certificate's requirements, the process has changed.)

 ## Device support